bitspittle/limp/README.md

 For parsing simplicity, Limp uses polish (also called *prefix*) notation.
 That is, addition looks like `(+ 1 2)` instead of `(1 + 2)`.

 This removes ambiguity if parentheses aren't used.
-That is, `(* 2 + 5 1)` is always 12, while in a language like Java, evaluating `2 * 5 + 1` depends on knowledge of operator precedence, where there it evaluates to 11 unless you explicitly add parentheses (as in `2 * (5 + 1)`).
+That is, `* 2 + 5 1` is always 12, while in a language like Java, evaluating `2 * 5 + 1` depends on knowledge of operator precedence (where it evaluates to 11 unless you explicitly add parentheses, i.e. `2 * (5 + 1)`).

 ### Deferred expressions

-By default, when you evaluate a Limp expression, every part of the expression is evaluated immediately.
-However, by prefixing parts of the expression with an apostrophe (`'`), it tells the evaluator to postpone evaluation on that for later.
+By default, when you provess a Limp expression, every part of the expression is evaluated immediately.
+However, by prefixing parts of the expression with a tick (`'`), it tells the evaluator to postpone evaluation on that part for later.

 A concrete example is the "set variable" method, which looks like this: `set '$example 123`.
-If you didn't defer the variable name there, instead writing `set $example 123`, the evaluator would try to evaluate the variable immediately and barf because it hasn't been defined yet!
+If you didn't defer the variable name there, instead writing `set $example 123`, the evaluator would try to evaluate the variable (`$example`) immediately and die because it hasn't been defined yet!

+Deferral lets the `set` method get a hold of the raw expression itself and decide what to do with it (which, in its case, is leave it unevaluated but grab its name, which it uses to define a variable in the environment).

-Another example for deferment is for lambdas.
-Here's filter: `filter $numbers '(>= $it 0)`.
+Another example where deferment plays a role is with lambdas.

-This expression means "take in a list of numbers and return a new list which only has positive numbers in it".
+Here's an example using the filter method: `filter $numbers '(>= $it 0)`.
+This code can be described as "take in a list of numbers and return a new list which only has positive numbers in it."

 We don't want to run the logic for checking if a number is positive immediately!
 Instead, we want to let the `filter` method call it internally.
-(It is also up to the `filter` method to correctly define the `$it` variable for us.)
+(It is also up to the `filter` method to correctly define and provide the `$it` variable for us.)

 ### Differences from Lisp